HamidTechy/GitPractice/README.md

 # GitPractice
-I made this Git for practice
+I made this Git repository for practice